 Let me just point out, to those still in denial, that this entity is the physical embodiment of a massive conspiracy.
 Perhaps it started out as spontaneous self organization, but at this point it is certainly “self-aware” and in pursuit of its own collective interests.
 A particularly dangerous form of artificial intelligence.
-This is the way conspiracies work: they are simply networks of mutual self interest, and successful ones exploit sophisticated techniques of enforcing internal control, such as mutual blackmail (see http://thoughtcrimeradio.net/2015/05/americas-greatest-child-sex-scandal-boys-town-in-lincoln-nebraska/ and http://thoughtcrimeradio.net/2014/12/franklin-coverup-the-white-house-call-boy-ring/ ) or psychological manipulation (http://thoughtcrimeradio.net/2015/03/tools-of-oppression-stanford-prison-experiment-milgram-obedience-experiment-asch-conformity-experiment/) .
+This is the way conspiracies work: they are simply networks of mutual self interest, and successful ones exploit sophisticated techniques of enforcing internal control, such as mutual blackmail (see http://thoughtcrimeradio.net/2015/05/americas-greatest-child-sex-scandal-boys-town-in-lincoln-nebraska/ and http://thoughtcrimeradio.net/2014/12/franklin-coverup-the-white-house-call-boy-ring/ ), psychological manipulation (http://thoughtcrimeradio.net/2015/03/tools-of-oppression-stanford-prison-experiment-milgram-obedience-experiment-asch-conformity-experiment/) and of course bribery and murder.
 Note also that to the extent that mutual blackmail networks have an overarching philosophy, it would have to be satanism.
 This is not rocket science.

 And to belabor the point of the existence of powerful, long-standing conspiracies that have infiltrated the most reputable bastions of the establishment, please note the generations of economics journalists and university-educated economics professors, including nobel prize winners, who have and still largely remain mute on the reality that banks create money out of nothing and that the federal reserve is not federal and there is no reserve, while the same banks take (steal) peoples’ houses, cars and land without recourse, and the fed repeatedly pumps and dumps the entire economy for the benefit of its shareholders.